TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 # Installation to non-local Kubernetes

-This guide will walk you through the steps to install Racetrack on a non-local Kubernetes cluster, such as AKS, GKE, EKS or a self-hosted Kubernetes.
+This guide will walk you through the steps to install Racetrack on a non-localhost Kubernetes cluster, such as AKS, GKE, EKS or a self-hosted Kubernetes.

 ## Prerequisites